jesperolsson-se/FizzBuzz-OCP-Challenge/README.md

 Still, preferences are an interesting consideration.
-Suppose a portion of our users really like the idea behind FizzBuzz, but think it would be cute if the program said "BuzzFizz" when the number divides 15 (instead of the standard "FizzBuzz").
-Take a moment and ask yourself, how would you solve that problem?
+Suppose a portion of our users really like the idea behind FizzBuzz, but think it would be cute if the program said "BuzzFizz" when 15 divides the number (instead of the standard "FizzBuzz").
+Take a moment and ask yourself how you would solve that problem.
 To clarify, our FizzBuzz module (the same binary) needs to cater to two different user segments at the same time.